sedexch/sedexch.github.io/docs/client-container-v5/index.md

   --restart unless-stopped \
   --user 901:501 \
   -d \
-  sedexch/sedex-client
+  sedexch/sedex Client
 ```

 ### Running a specific version of the container
-If your are referencing the container by its name "sedexch/sedex-client" the version with the tag "latest" is automatically selected.
+If your are referencing the container by its name "sedexch/sedex Client" the version with the tag "latest" is automatically selected.
-To use a specific sedex-client version and/or or a specific container version, use a versioned tag explicitly.
+To use a specific sedex Client version and/or or a specific container version, use a versioned tag explicitly.
-View the [list of available versions](https://hub.docker.com/r/sedexch/sedex-client/tags) in the  Docker hub registry.
+View the [list of available versions](https://hub.docker.com/r/sedexch/sedex Client/tags) in the  Docker hub registry.

 **Note:** For simplicity the following examples the run parameters are ommited.
 These parameters have to be set as described in the other run examples above.

-Example: Run the latest Docker container of the latest sedex-client:
+Example: Run the latest Docker container of the latest sedex Client:

 ```
-$ docker run sedexch/sedex-client
+$ docker run sedexch/sedex Client
 ```

-Example: Run the latest Docker container of the sedex-client 5.3.1:
+Example: Run the latest Docker container of the sedex Client 5.3.1:

 ```
-$ docker run sedexch/sedex-client:5.3.1
+$ docker run sedexch/sedex Client:5.3.1
 ```

-Example: Run the Docker container 0.9-beta of the sedex-client 5.3.1:
+Example: Run the Docker container 0.9-beta of the sedex Client 5.3.1:

 ```
-$ docker run sedexch/sedex-client:5.3.1_container-0.9-beta
+$ docker run sedexch/sedex Client:5.3.1_container-0.9-beta
 ```